Go to content

 |

-The Singapore government amended its companies legislation in October 2017 to introduce an inward re-domiciliation regime allowing foreign companies, including companies incorporated in the British Virgin Islands, to transfer their registration to Singapore.
+Singapore amended its companies legislation in 2017 to introduce an inward redomiciliation regime allowing foreign companies, including companies incorporated in the British Virgin Islands (BVI), to transfer their registration to Singapore.
+Further, amendments were passed to the BVI companies legislation in on 2 January 2025 expanding the conditions for transferring out of the jurisdiction and which is covered in this guide.

 While the Singapore regime now provides multinationals with greater flexibility to reorganise their corporate group structures, once a foreign company re-domiciles in Singapore the process is irreversible and there is no ability to continue back out should the company determine that the jurisdiction no longer suits its needs.